May 10, 2018

 Architect Michael Chen Combines Neo-Grec and High-Tech in this Manhattan Townhouse

-With his polymorphous design for a narrow 19th Century residence, architect Michael Chen tackles issues of material experimentation, ecology, and urban density—all against a backdrop of high society.
+With his polymorphous design for a narrow 19th Century residence, the architect tackles issues of material experimentation, ecology, and urban density.

 Before spending four years rebuilding a town house on Manhattan’s Upper East Side, architect Michael Chen recalls, he climbed up on scaffolding and easily pulled off chunks of the original structure’s 1879 facade.
 The historically significant Neo-Grec building was in horrible disrepair and had long ago been downgraded from a Gilded Age single-family home into an SRO with bathrooms in the hallways.